The Purchase Order Process Explained: A Comprehensive Guide

 - The possibility of human error, when different systems are involved in a single purchase order.

-- Manual effort requires a constant need for manpower at every step.
+- Manual data entry effort requires a constant need for manpower at every step.

 - Verifying information takes longer with manual records.